-Getting the attention of a person you have no connection to can be tough especially when you are seeking job opportunities.
-COLD EMAILS are an effective way to grab the attention of recruiters.
+Getting the attention of a person you have no connection with can be tough especially when you are seeking job opportunities.
+Well-written COLD EMAILS provide an effective way to grab the attention of recruiters.

 What are Cold Emails?

 A Cold Email is an email sent to an individual ( e.g recruiter, hiring manager) that doesn’t have an existing connection to you.

 For example, If you send someone you’ve never met an email you found through a publicly available email address, it’s cold email.

 You can use a tool like Hunter.io to search for the email addresses of your prospects.

 Before you send this cold email, you have to first understand what makes your target tick!

 - Research: Identity what platform(s) they use e.g LinkedIn, Twitter, Websites.